GlideAngle/flare-timing/lang-haskell/EXAMPLE.md

 Navigating to http://localhost:9000/app.html should show a page listing the tasks of the **Australian National Hang Gliding Championships 2014**.

-Note that if you want to edit the frontend code, sometimes you may need to manually clean to pickup edits in a build:
+When editing frontend code, sometimes you may need to manually clean to force the build to pickup edits:

 ```
 [nix-shell:~/.../lang-haskell]$ ./stack-shake-build.sh clean-www
+[nix-shell:~/.../lang-haskell]$ ./stack-shake-build.sh view-start-ghcjs
 ```